Lateshipment.com

 What is a Delivery Exception and How E-commerce Business Can Handle It?6 min read

-To better handle a delivery exception, we’ve come up with this article that starts with the basics: what do they mean, why do they happen, and what can you do about it?
+To better handle the delivery exception, we’ve come up with this article that starts with the basics: what do they mean, why do they happen, and what can you do about it?

 What Does a Delivery Exception Mean?

-In simple terms, this is an indication to the recipient that:
+In simple terms, this indicates to the recipient that:

 • The package has crossed its intended delivery timeline